jellewe/programmeerproject/README.md

 The main features that will be available to users are that they are able to click on a country on a world map, and instantly see which foods are grown most by that country in a bar chart.
 They can then click on a bar in the bar chart, and they will see a line graph of the production of that food over the years in the specific country.

 All of these features are part of the minimum viable product.

+Features that won't be part of the minimum viable product will be a dropdown menu with which you can choose a specific continent to show in the map, and checkboxes that will allow you to change which food types are shown in the bar chart.

+These features won't be part of the minimum viable product, but are important as well.

 ## Prerequisites
 The data source is a Kaggle database: